-You assign 2 points to a particular story and it means that it should be twice as much as a story that you assign 1 point.
+You assign 2 points to a particular story and it means that it should be twice as important as a story that you assign 1 point.
 Additionally, it should be two-thirds of a story that is estimated as 3 story points.
 Is it obligatory to use values 1, 2, and 3?
 Not really.
 You can assign 100, 200, and 300 points or even millions.
-The ratios are what really matter and actual numbers are not.
+The ratios do really matter and actual numbers are don’t.

 What Story Points Include?

-Story points are the efforts to develop a story, so an estimate performed by a team must contain everything that can affect the effort.
+Story points are the efforts to develop a story, so an estimate performed by a team must contain everything that can affect the outcomes.
 This may include:

 - The amount of work to do

 - Uncertainty in doing the work or possible risks